-In our home, rules about technology differs from most families around us.
-Early on, my husband and I decided that our girls will receive a cell phone in the year they turn 13.
+In our home, rules about technology differ from most families around us.
+Early on, my husband and I had decided that our girls would receive a cell phone when they turned 13.
 In addition, we are strict about minimising screen time.
 According to our daughters and their friends, this is not a very popular approach.
-We have had many heart to heart talks about the reasons for this decision.
+We have had many heart -to-heart talks about the reasons for this decision.
 Our eldest daughter, Kayla, has obviously felt quite excluded amongst her friends at times.
 But she has also come to us with gratitude, because she understood our reasoning and realised that our hearts were focused on protecting hers.
 On a few occasions, unsettling things went down on some of the WhatsApp groups and because she didn’t have a phone, she couldn’t be implied or affected.
 She turned 13 this year and has recently received her first phone.

-Our thinking is that cell phones for children are mainly for communication purposes.
-And with privileges comes age appropriate responsibility.
+Our thinking is that cell phones for children are mainly for communication purposes, and privileges come with age appropriate responsibility.
 It is the most beautiful thing to see the joy, thankfulness and appreciation in children when they wait for something until they are ready and emotionally mature enough to own it and take up the appropriate responsibility for it.
-The choices we have made around limiting technology in our home, are because we are starting to understand the long term effects technology and screen time have on our children and more specifically their brain development and growth.
+The choices we have made around limiting technology in our home are due to the fact that we appreciate the long-term effects technology and screen time have on children and more specifically their brain development and growth.

 I have recently met with an expert on this subject, who is dedicating his life to educating parents across the globe so that they can make the best decisions for their children regarding technology.
 Talking to him gave me insight into the impact of technology on a child’s brain.
 This includes smart phones, social media, watching television and Internet usage.
-Some of his findings as well as other researched opinions about the impact on children were rather disturbing.
-In this two-part article I will be addressing the influence of technology on children and how to find digital balance in this day and age.
+Some of his findings, together with other researched opinions about the impact of technology on children, were rather disturbing.
+In this two-part article, I will be addressing the influence of technology on children and how to find digital balance in this day and age.

 The impact of Technology on a Child’s Brain